jeteve/App-JESP/README.md

     It's great to have a convenient command line tool to work and deploy patches, but maybe your development process, or your code layout is a bit different.
 If you use [App::JESP](https://metacpan.org/pod/App::JESP) from Perl, it should be easy to embed and run it seemlessly yourself.

+- What about reverting?

+    Your live DB is not the place to test your changes.
+Your DB at <My Software> Version N should be compatible with Code at <My Software> Version N-1.
+You are responsible for testing that.

+    We'll probably implement reverting in the future, but for now we assume you know what you're doing when you patch your DB.

 # METHODS